Appalachiosaurus: Description

 The arms of Appalachiosaurus are poorly known.
 Large tyrannosaurids are characterized by proportionally small arms and hands with two functional fingers.
 Although some reports of a humerus are ascribed to Appalachiosaurus, no arm material is actually known.
 Early reconstructions gave it long arms with three large fingers, but they are now thought to have been much shorter and have only two fingers.
 Museum mounts have been corrected accordingly, though other locations still support the former theory.

 Classification

+Appalachiosaurus represents the only known genus of Tyrannosauroidea to cross east of the Western Interior Seaway to Appalachia.

 Outdated skeletal reconstruction with large, three-fingered forelimbs, based on a pubic bone earlier thought to have been a humerus upper arm bone.